Sentra-Brain/sentra-platform/docs/arc42/adr/011-modularize-rag.md

 Currently:

-* `sentra-rag-worker` performs document indexing via RabbitMQ.
+* `Sentra.Rag.Worker` performs document indexing via RabbitMQ.
 * The `sentra-api` is beginning to support RAG-based prompting.

 However, using sentence-transformers and ChromaDB within the API introduces significant image bloat, longer build times, and tight coupling between conversational logic and heavy ML infrastructure.
 Reusing embedding and vector store logic is also problematic as it’s currently isolated inside the worker.